mayjspencer/Nim-Game-Project/README.md

 Subclasses of Player can choose to override these methods to implement special behavior.
 For example, HumanPlayer uses these methods to print information to the console.

-Your repo contains a complete version of the Player class.
-You do not need to modify any of the code.
-However, please take a few minutes to study it before trying to write the methods described in the next sections.

 ## RandomPlayer Class

-RandomPlayer is a subclass of Player that makes choices with a [random number generator](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/Random.html).
+RandomPlayer is a subclass of Player that makes choices with a [random number generator].
 It does not override any of the non-abstract Player methods.

-* `RandomPlayer(String name)`: Pass the name to the parent constructor and initialize the generator field by calling the [no-argument Random constructor](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/Random.html#%3Cinit%3E()).
+* `RandomPlayer(String name)`: Pass the name to the parent constructor and initialize the generator field by calling the [no-argument Random constructor]

 * `getMove(int[] pileSizes)`: Return a random legal move.
-(Hint: Use the Random method [nextInt](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/Random.html#nextInt(int)).)

 ## HumanPlayer Class

 HumanPlayer is a subclass of Player that gets moves from the user via the keyboard and prints information about the game to the console.
-All of the methods have been written for you except one.

 * `getUserInput(String prompt)`: Read and return an integer input by the user.
-If the input cannot be parsed as an integer, continue to prompt and read until an integer is found.

   The method should perform the following steps: